![]() |

 The following examples illustrate some of the main concepts in the use of customised charts.

-For further information, please attend one of our workshops, listed in the diary or contact us.
+For further information, please see our GAP Guidance, attend one of our workshops, listed on the diary page or contact us

 Abbreviations: